Immortal rose from the ashes of an earlier death metal band, known as Amputation,

 to the same freezing cold spirit that they always have.

-thing modern-sounding about this.
+only thing modern-sounding about this.
 It is amazing how much better the songwriting is just from the previous album.
-After a couple
+After

-minutes, there is a quiet acoustic section sounding as if it was recorded through a wall of ice.
-This builds up to some mid-paced
+a couple minutes, there is a quiet acoustic section sounding as if it was recorded through a wall of ice.
+This builds up to

-thrash riffs followed by bitter cold arpeggios.
-The song then returns to the main theme (which sounds quite similar to Iron
+some mid-paced thrash riffs followed by bitter cold arpeggios.
+The song then returns to the main theme (which sounds quite

-the same feeling that has been established with the first two songs.
-This is a band that started off with something unique
+possessing the same feeling that has been established with the first two songs.
+This is a band that started off with something

-now coming around full circle and all but completely rediscovering the original magic that they had during the glory days
+unique now coming around full circle and all but completely rediscovering the original magic that they had during the glory

 the same spirit of epic sorrow and woeful coldness, combined with a form of aggression tempered by a sense of organization,